Last posts Joan Riera

 CAMEROON

-The Dupa, the last highlanders of Cameroon
+The Dupa tribe, the last highlanders of Cameroon

 The Dupa tribe inhabits the remote Vokre Mountains in northern Cameroon.
 These fertile lands allow them to live from subsistence agriculture that they combine with some livestock, hunting and gathering.
 The Dupa continue to make cloth from native cotton.
 Some men still wear the penile case and some women cover their private parts with acacia leaves.